 Though for faith unstained my life must forfeit pay.

-The fourth stanza of ‘The Visionary’ informs the reader the the speaker “love[s]” her soon to arrive visitor.
+The fourth stanza of ‘The Visionary’ informs the reader the speaker “love[s]” her soon to arrive visitor.
 Now it seems obvious that the person arriving is the speaker’s lover.
 But it is more complicated than that.
 She is unwilling to speak about who this person is but informs the reader that they are “of air.”

 Her visitor transcends normal human boundaries.
-They are more than other could be, perhaps closer to God or containing a general goodness about them.
+They are more than others could be, perhaps closer to God or containing general goodness about them.
 Because she refuses to tell the reader who this person is, they are safe from humanity.
 She also explains that her “faith” is important in maintaining their relationship, whatever that may be.